Vauxhall Cresta: Cresta PA

 The PA Cresta was announced on 2 October 1957.
 It mimicked the American fashion for tail-fins, wrap-around windows and white-wall tyres, taking its cues from Harley Earl's 1954 Pontiac Strato-Streak concept.
+Opel was also offering a similarly sized and styled car at the time, the Opel Kapitän P1.
 All factory-built PAs were four-door saloons: the estate cars were converted by Friary of Basingstoke, Hampshire and are rare today.

 The PA Cresta had independent front suspension using coil springs and an anti-roll bar with a rigid axle and semi-elliptic leaf springs at the rear.
 The Lockheed brakes used 9 in drums all round.
 Carried over from the last of the E series cars, the 2,262 cc six-cylinder engine had pushrod-operated overhead valves and a compression ratio of 7.8:1 (a low compression 6.8:1 version was available); it produced 82.5 bhp at 4,400 rpm.
 A single Zenith carburettor was used.
 The transmission had three forward speeds.

 It was well equipped with leather and nylon upholstery for its bench front and rear seats and woven pile carpet.
 A heater was fitted as standard.
 The radio remained an option on the home market.
 Other options included fog lamps, reversing light, locking filler cap and external mirrors.
-In order to keep the front floor clear to seat six people the handbrake lever was mounted under the dashboard and the gearchange lever was column mounted.
+To keep the front floor clear to seat six people the handbrake lever was mounted under the dashboard and the gearchange lever was column mounted.
 The car could be ordered painted in either single or two tone colours.

 A PA tested by the British magazine The Motor in 1958 had a top speed of 89.8 mph and could accelerate from 0-60 mph in 16.8 seconds.
 A petrol consumption of 25.2 mpgimp was recorded.
 The test car cost £1073 including taxes of £358.
 They tested the 2.6 Litre version with overdrive in 1960 and found the top speed had increased to 94.7 mph, acceleration from 0-60 mph to 15.2 seconds and fuel consumption improved to 26.8 mpgimp.
 The test car cost £1077 including taxes of £317.
 The car without overdrive cost £1014.